 Funding decisions on research infrastructures, strategic research, flagships, Centres of Excellence (CoE) and university research profiling are subject to the obligation regardless of the total amount granted (individual decision or consortium in total).
 The eight-year CoE term is split into two parts (5 + 3 years).

-The audit obligation also applies to those Academy Programme funding decisions where the total funding granted by the Academy (individual decision or consortium in total) exceeds 1 million euros.
+The audit obligation also applies to those Academy Programme funding decisions where the total funding granted by the Research Council (individual decision or consortium in total) exceeds 1 million euros.

 We may also request the auditor’s report separately, if necessary.
 In addition, we may commission a sample-based audit in accordance with our own annual audit plan.